Best Pelvic Floor Exercises for Pregnancy - Strengthen & Prepare for Birth

-pelvic floor prenatal exercise
+pelvic floor prenatal health

 Let's get straight to the point - doing your pelvic floor exercises will help you to prevent, or reduce, the severity of incontinence.
 Its is important to continue doing your Kegels all the way into your third trimester.